psarando/shire-reckoning/Middle-earth-simulation.md

 * In III 3019, Shire
   "March 25, the date of the downfall of Barad-dûr... was, however, March 25 in both Kings' and Stewards' Reckoning."
 * "The New Reckoning was begun in the restored Kingdom in T.A.
-3019", and its New Year's Day was 'March' 25 of the Shire, Kings', and Stewards' Reckoning calendars.
+3019", and its New Year's Day (Yestarë) was 'March' 25 of the Shire, Kings', and Stewards' Reckoning calendars.
+* The Fourth Age began on III 3021 Halimath 29, but the New Reckoning begins reckoning IV 1 from Yestarë of that year:

+    > The Fourth Age was held to have begun with the departure of Master Elrond, which took place in September 3021;
+    > but for purposes of record in the Kingdom Fourth Age 1 was the year that began according to the New Reckoning in March 25, 3021, old style...
+    > in so far as the Hobbits took any account of the change of Age, they maintained that it began with 2 Yule 1422,
+    > and not in the previous March.

 So based on these details, I would consider the following details as canon in this project's simulations: